gvolpe/nix-config/README.md

 ## Programs

-The `home.nix` file contains details about all the software I use but here's a shout-out to the ones I use the most and that are customized to my needs.
+The `home.nix` file contains details about all the software I use, but here's a shout-out to the ones I use the most and that are customized to my needs.

 | Type           | Program      |
 | :------------- | :----------: |